• Home

 Program Requirements

-In addition to the 30 credit hours of Concentration courses, all Liberal Studies Majors must take LIBS 200 (Introduction to Liberal Studies - 3 Semester Hours), LIBS 300 (Research Methods in Liberal Studies - 3 Semester Hours), LIBS 499 (Senior Research Project - 3 Semester Hours).
-A final grade of "C" or better is required for all Concentration Studies, Related Electives, ENGL100/101, and HIST206/207 (formerly HIST100/101) courses.
+Graduation requires a total of 120 credit hours.
+In addition to the 30 credit hours of concentration courses, all Liberal Studies majors must take LIBS 200 (Introduction to Liberal Studies, 3 credit hours), LIBS 300 (Research Methods in Liberal Studies, 3 credit hours) and LIBS 499 (Senior Research Project, 3 credit hours).
+A final grade of "C" or better is required for all concentration studies, related electives, ENGL100/101 and HIST206/207 (formerly HIST100/101) courses.

 Curriculum Guide: B.A. in Liberal Studies (African American Studies)